Gynecomastia is when the male breast is larger than usual, usually caused by an estrogen and testosterone hormone imbalance.

 In puberty, some infants, boys, and older men may develop enlarged breasts as their hormone levels change.
 It’s not a severe condition, but it can make boys and men feel self-conscious.

-Gynecomastia often goes away by itself, but if it doesn’t, you may want to consider male breast reduction surgery.
+Gynecomastia in Houston often goes away by itself, but if it doesn’t, you may want to consider male breast reduction surgery.

 Some symptoms of the condition include: